huggla/mariadb-backup/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # mariadb-backup
-A light and simple Docker image for backing up Mariadb/Mysql.
-It runs mysqldump from Mariadb 10.3.7 on Alpine Linux.
+A tiny (5 MB) and simple Docker image for backing up Mariadb/Mysql.
+It runs mysqldump from Mariadb 10.3.8 on Alpine Linux.

 ## Environment variables
 ### pre-set runtime variables